NHSDigital/nhs-app-api/docs/Functionality-Documentation/silver-integration-jump-off-creation.md

 ### Web Changes

-Changes to the web project to add a new silver integration jump-off point should be limited to editing the following four files:
+Changes to the web project to add a new silver integration jump-off point should be limited to editing the following five files:

 * **web / src / lib / third-party-providers / jump-off-configuration.js** - edit the JSON to add a new jump off point, within a section for a new provider if this is the first jump-off for a particular provider.
 Note that in the redirectPath field, any querystring parameters should be url encoded.
 If adding a new child brand for the same primary provider (e.g Care Information Exchange as a child brand of Patients Know Best), add these as new jump-offs within the same parent thirdPartyProvider, disambiguated with suffixes - e.g. appointmentsCie for the CIE-branded version of PKB appointments.